rgpass/i_didnt_know_javascript/05_async_and_performance.md

   });
 ```

-What if we want to Promise-drive a generator such that if a Promise comes out, it should we wait on its resolution before continuing?
+What if we want to Promise-drive a generator such that if a Promise comes out, it should wait on its resolution before continuing?
 What if an error occurs?
 Find a utility that covers these scenarios.
 Here's an example of our `run`:

 ```javascript
 function run(gen) {